Join Here | Log In

 Defining Long Covid:

-Long covid (or long-haul covid) is a term usually applied to young or middle-aged adults who have lingering symptoms for a month or more after clearing the initial COVID-19 infection symptoms.[ref][ref][ref]
+Long Covid is a term usually applied to young or middle-aged adults who have lingering symptoms for a month or more after clearing the initial COVID-19 infection symptoms.[ref][ref][ref]
+Older people who had severe COVID-19 and ended up in the ICU often have long-term decreased functional capacity due to cell damage.
+For example, lung problems persist for many months for COVID-19 patients after the ICU stay. [ref]

 Long Covid symptoms commonly include: